- Academic Affairs

 At a UM Go Green-sponsored sustainability workshop on April 16, Pellegrino discussed growing and cooking with local food.

-“Most of these kids come home to prepackaged meals,” said Pellegrino.
+“Most of these kids come home to prepackaged meals,” Pellegrino said.
 “By teaching them about local produce, the students not only learn about healthy eating, but then share these recipes with their parents.”

 With 1,500 square feet of raised bed gardens, a traditional garden plot, and a true greenhouse structure, Pellegrino educates the students about local, healthy options year-round.

 “The reason why we’re involved with these kids is eating local goes deeper than just eating good food.
-It changes the environment, too,” said Pellegrino.
+It changes the environment, too,” Pellegrino said.

 Pellegrino demonstrated how to make a salad with local ingredients to University students, faculty, and staff.